EGimenoS/natours/README.md

 ### Natour

-First project for the "Advanced CSS and SASS" course from Jonas Schmedtman.
+First project for the "Advanced CSS and SASS" course from Jonas Schmedtmann.

 In this project we build a landing page using: